kzssc/ac-cv/index.md

 Full funding for PhD / FPI scholarship from Spanish Ministry of Science, Innovation and Universities, PGC2018-095917-A-I00

 `2017`
-Participatation grant for "Equality and Citizenship Summer School 2017", University of Rijeka
+Participation grant for "Equality and Citizenship Summer School 2017", University of Rijeka

 <!--
 ## Member of